kares/activerecord-bogacs/README.md

       maxWait: <%= (( ENV['POOL_TIMEOUT'] || 5.0 ).to_f * 1000).to_i %> # default 30s
 ```

-ActiveRecord-JDBC adapter allows you to lookup connection from JNDI using the
+[ActiveRecord-JDBC][5] adapter allows you to lookup connection from JNDI using the
 following configuration :

 ```